LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/index.rst

   By plane
     ~~~~~~~~~~
-    The closest airport is `Catullo of Villafranca Verona <https://www.aeroportoverona.it//>`_.
+    The closest airport is `Valerio Catullo of Villafranca Verona <https://www.aeroportoverona.it//>`_.
 The airport is connected by a shuttle with the central train station Verona "Porta Nuova", from which you can reach Rovereto by train.